-Position Minimum annual STI as % of AFS On target annual STI as % of AFS Maximum annual STI as % of AFS Group Chief Executive Officer 0% 100 % 150% Other members of the Managing Board 0% 50 - 70% 75 - 105% the objectives reached, the STI pay-out is set at 50% of the target STI.
+Position Minimum annual STI as % of AFS On target annual STI as % of AFS Maximum annual STI as % of AFS Group Chief Executive Officer 0% 100% 150% Other members of the Managing Board 0% 50 - 70% 75 - 105%

+Performance conditions for the Short Term Incentive are set by the Supervisory Board annually for the relevant year.
+They include criteria concerning Euronext's financial performance, quantitative criteria representing company performance and/or individual qualitative performance.
+A threshold for payment applies at 70% of objectives reached, and no payment will be made below 70%.
+At 90% of the objectives reached, the STI pay-out is set at 50% of the target STI.
 At 100% of the objectives reached, STI pay-out will be set at 100%.
 At 110% of objectives reached, the STI pay-out is set at 150%.
 Linear extrapolation between performance bands is applied.